kristopolous/EvDa/README.md

 ### A longer example.

-For instance, you can have a few globals

     var ev = EvDa();

 creates an event namespace, ev.
 You can use one for the entire app, that's fine.